tldr-pages/tldr/pages/common/nix3-registry.md

 > See `tldr nix3 flake` for information about flakes.
 > More information: <https://nixos.org/manual/nix/stable/command-ref/new-cli/nix3-registry.html>.

-- See documentation about what Nix flake registries are:

-`nix registry --help`

 - Pin the `nixpkgs` revision to the current version of the upstream repository:

 `nix registry pin {{nixpkgs}}`